viertaxa/hubitat/README.md

 # Documentation

-Each app or driver folder should contain a README.md file with documentation about a that itself.
+Each app or driver folder should contain a README.md file with documentation about itself.

 # Contributing

 Contributions are welcome!
 Please feel free to open a PR or an issue on GitHub.

 Convention for this repository is to fork it, create a branch `feature/<featureName>` on your fork, and commit changes there.
-Once your changes are ready to merge back into this repository, open a PR from your repository's feature branch into the `main` branch of this repository.
+Once your changes are ready to merge back into this repository, squash your feature branch into one commit with a descriptive commit message and open a PR from your repository's feature branch into the `main` branch of this repository.

 # Sponsoring